boonhowchew/clinical-research-guide/part-1-finding-your-idea.md

 * Step 6: Identifying Gaps and Clinical Relevance
 * Step 7: Constructing Your Argument and Positioning Your Research

+The detailed guide [HERE](resources/literature-review.md) will further elaborate on each of the seven steps, helping you navigate the cycles of the literature review with confidence.

 The term "**literature review**" itself represents a spectrum of methodologies.
 When used generally, it often refers to a **Narrative Review**, which tells the story of the existing research to build an argument for a new study.
 As your research questions become more focused and the need for rigor increases, other methodologies come into play.
 A **Systematic Review**, for instance, uses a strict protocol to answer a specific question like "_Is Drug A better than Drug B?_", while a **Scoping Review** maps the extent of research in a broad field to see what is known and where the major gaps lie.
 See the table below on the defining features of these three common types of review.

 <br>